phantringuyen/ImageProcessWithOpenCV/README.md

 - Edge detection algorithm

 ### Details of Project
-- For more details, please look at the *Report.pdf* file included above, thank you
+- For more details, please look at the **Report.pdf** file included above.
+Thank you !